 20. Be open and welcoming of new ways of looking at menstruation as more people start to become Period Positive!

 At Key Stage 1, pupils should be able to name their external genitalia as is recommended for safeguarding, but also as a foundation for learning about their internal reproductive organs in KS2.
 Also included at this age is the sort of information very young children may ask about if they have anyone in their family who is pregnant or who menstruates.
-Likewise, young children may have a trans or nonbinary sibling or parent who has periods, and so some information is included here as it may be part of a pupil’s lived experience.
-This level of basic information is helpful for preventing a child from believing their questions or curiosity are bad, or that periods or reproductive health are something embarrassing or that will get them in trouble if they ask questions.
+Likewise, young children may have a trans or nonbinary sibling or parent who has periods.
+As it may be part of a pupil’s lived experience, some information is included here.
+This level of basic information is very helpful for preventing a child from believing their curiosity or questions are bad or unwelcome, that periods or reproductive health are something bad or embarrassing, or that asking questions will get them in trouble.
+This is valuable for safeguarding purposes.

 Skills

-• S1 able to name external sex organs using correct terms (alongside or instead of colloquial words) –eg. vulva, clitoris
+- S1 able to name external sex organs using correct terms –eg. vulva (which includes the vaginal opening, urethral opening, clitoral glans and hood) alongside or instead of colloquial words

 Knowledge

-• K2 menstruation can be managed with cloth or disposable pads, tampons, period pants or menstrual cups, and you may see these items in your house or in someone else’s bathroom
+- K2 menstruation can be managed with cloth or disposable pads, tampons, period underwear, menstrual cups or discs, and you may see these items in your house or in someone else’s bathroom

 Understanding

-• U2 it is something that most growing or grown up girl’s and women’s bodies, and some trans or non-binary people’s bodies can do
+- U2 it is something that most growing or grown up girls’ and women’s bodies can do, and some people who are nonbinary or are trans men may also have bodies that can have periods

-• U5 periods come out of the vagina, but wee comes out of a different opening
+- U5 period blood comes out of the vulva through the vaginal opening, but wee comes out of a different opening called the urethra

 At Key Stage 2, it’s time for what many people will recognise as the first ‘period talk’ (which should be the first of many!).
 Although it may seem early to some adults – especially those who started periods later themselves or who are particularly wary about the idea that preadolescents seem more mature than in the past – it is essential that young people learn about puberty before it starts.
-The average age range for menarche (the first period) is 9-16, and some children experience early periods as a part of precocious puberty, so from a wellbeing point of view, the time is right at the early part of KS2, rather than at the end, which had been the norm up until very recently.
-All genders of pupils learning together prevents stigmas around this being a ‘girls only’ topic, and also ensures male staff plus trans and non-binary menstruators are included in the conversation.
+The average age range for menarche (the first period) is 9-16, and some children experience early periods as a part of precocious puberty, so from a wellbeing point of view, the time is right at the start of KS2, rather than at the end, which had been the norm up until very recently.
+All genders of pupils learning together prevents stigmas around this being a ‘girls only’ topic, and also ensures male staff plus trans and non-binary menstruators are included.
+Teaching about average ranges rather than one ‘average number’ regarding cycle length, flow, period length etc, helps ensure pupils do not subject themselves to unfair or stigmatising comparisons if they happen to fall outside the ‘average number’ because they will likely still be within the ‘average range’ of healthy numbers.
+It also helps support pupils to identify when to seek medical help.

 Skills

-• S1 can label simple internal reproductive organs on a diagram – ovary, fallopian tube, uterus, cervix, vagina
+- S1 can label simple internal reproductive organs on a diagram (ovary, fallopian tube, uterus, cervix, vagina) and can demonstrate having a sense of their true position/size

-• S2 can place the steps of the menstrual cycle in the correct sequence
+- S2 can name and place the steps of the menstrual cycle in the correct sequence

-• S4 can choose or recommend different menstrual products for different purposes (eg. for swimming, on holiday, sustainable options, comfort, cost, convenience, materials, flow)
+- S4 can choose or recommend different menstrual products for different purposes (eg. for swimming, on holiday, sustainable options, comfort, cost, convenience, materials, flow) and explain how to use them safely

 Knowledge

-• K1 menstruation happens about once a month and can start from around age 9 -12, or earlier for those who start puberty early, and a few girls may never menstruate, for various reasons
+- K1 menstruation happens about once a month and can start from around age 9–16, or earlier for those who start puberty early, and a few girls may never menstruate, for various medical reasons

-• K2 the start of menstruation is called menarche (pronounced MEN-ar-kee)
+- K2 the start of menstruation – someone’s first menstrual period – is called menarche (pronounced MEN-ar-kee)

-• K3 it happens around 2 weeks after ovulation, when an egg is released from the ovary
+- K3 a menstrual period almost always happens 2 weeks after ovulation – which is the time when an egg is released from the ovary

 Understanding